ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   ./init-keycloak.sh
   ```

-  This script creates:
+  This script will create:
   - `company-services` realm;
   - `book-service` client;
   - `manage_books` client role;
   - user with _username_ `ivan.franchin` and _password_ `123` and with the role `manage_books` assigned.

 - The `book-service` client secret (`BOOK_SERVICE_CLIENT_SECRET`) is shown at the end of the execution.
-It will be used in the next step
+It will be used in the next step.

 - You can check the configuration in `Keycloak` by accessing http://localhost:8080.
 The credentials are `admin/admin`.